 9 Common Monthly Expense Categories

+So, how much should you spend a month on each type of monthly expense?
 Using the average percentages most experts agree on, here’s how your money should be spent each month.

-Depending on the city you live in, it could be very difficult (or impossible) to stay within this budget, so you can consider things like getting a roommate to lower your housing expenses, or supplementing your income by renting a room or floor in your home (if you own it) or AirBnB-ing your place.
+Depending on the city you live in, it could be very difficult (or impossible) to stay within this budget, so you can consider things like getting a roommate to lower your monthly house expenses (by splitting the cost of housing), supplementing your income by renting a room or floor in your home (if you own it), or AirBnB-ing your place.

+Are you wondering “How much should I spend a month on transportation?”
 How do you get around?
-Most people spend about $470 per month, or 15% of their budget, on car payments, insurance, fuel, maintenance, parking, transit passes, and taxi or Uber expenses.
+Most people spend about $595 per month, or 15% of their budget, on car payments, insurance, fuel, maintenance, parking, transit passes, and taxi or Uber expenses.

 5. Debt Payments